kugurerdem/rugu.dev/content/english/blog/corne/index.md

 When I first looked into the list of split keyboards being recommended, I was baffled.
 Not only are there so many alternatives, but they also differ a lot.

-Just to give an example, consider X and Y. These are both split keyboards, but do you see how much they differ from each other?
+Just to give an example, consider something as minimalist as [ChocoFi](https://github.com/pashutk/chocofi) and something as full fledged as [Moonlander](https://www.zsa.io/moonlander).
+Both are split keyboards, yet the difference between them is immediately obvious.

 This is how I quickly realized that it would be better for me to first set my expectations and then filter them.
 Not the other way around of trying to learn all the subtleties and then trying to make an educated guess.